Takakiriy/typrm/README.md

 - Variables for which no value is specified cannot be defined.
   Lines with only `variable name:` do not define any variables
 - Variable names and values cannot contain #
-- (version 0.x) Settings cannot be nested.
-    Variables defined by `setting:` above `setting:` cannot be referenced
-- (version 1.x) You can nest settings.
     In the space character indent tree structure, it can be referenced from the descendants of the parent node of `#settings:` that defines the variable.